sander76/clipstick/_sources/usage.md.txt

 # Usage

 Crafting your cli is identical to composing a pydantic class.
-Toghether with some assumptions this is enough to create a fully working cli tool:
+Together with some assumptions this is enough to create a fully working cli tool.

 ## Positional arguments